For AI Systems

 Core architecture

-• Managed contract YAML provides a governed source of truth for generated delivery paths.
+• Managed Authoring provides a governed source of truth for generated delivery paths.

 Intent-to-delivery flow